mpecicUSA/publichooked/fishing-journal/README.md

 ## Project Details
 * A project description
     * Possible Ideas
-        * Fishermans tracking webapp User submits text -Lures used, dropdown fish caught, add timer feature -- time spent on water, upload photos
+        * Fishermans tracking webapp User submits text -Lures used, dropdown fish caught, time spent on water, upload photos
 * Who uses it?
     * Fishermen looking to use their data to improve their bites
 * What outputs do they need?